gerryw1389/gerryw1389.github.io/_posts/2016-10-08-bash-system-commands.md

 ### Description:

-These commands have to do with system resources, user accounts, permissions, ect.
+These commands have to do with system resources, user accounts, permissions, etc.

 ### User commands